emmanuelprakash177-gi/RPI-AI-ASSISTANT/README.md

 # Description

-I’m building a custom-designed AI assistant that breathes life into my desk.
-By pairing an ESP32 with a high-sensitivity INMP441 MEMS microphone, I’ve created a device that doesn't just listen, but responds through a custom 46-LED RGB ring for visual feedback.
-It’s a compact, Li-Po powered companion designed to bridge the gap between hardware and high-level intelligence.
+I’m building a custom-designed AI assistant that breathes life into my desk and room.
+By pairing an ESP32 with a high-sensitivity INMP441 MEMS microphone, I’ve created a device that doesn't just listen, but responds through a custom 46-LED RGB ring for visually and by speaker for sound feedback.The vibrant light ring gives instant visual feedback.

 * As i first version i want to create it in online using gemini api .